View attribute

 }

-So that all actions use the Json view, except for one specific action which uses the RSS view, and another which uses the default view:
+To make all actions use the JSON view, except for one specific action that uses the RSS view, and another that uses the default view:

 use \Temma\Attributes\View as TµView;